 We used Transform>Move instances to perform this operation.

-Alternatively, you could load the file into the FIBO-V ontology and then move concepts from it into taxonomy.
+Alternatively, you could load the file into the FIBO-V ontology and then move concepts from it into a taxonomy.
 This is arguably a better sequence since the prefix declarations from the file are added to the ontology rather than a taxonomy.
-However, we noticed that some of the concepts are missing types.
+However, we noticed that some of the concepts in the file are missing types.
 Thus, they would not be moved from the ontology.
 More on this later in the blog when we talk about quality and consistency.